 Well, not surprisingly, they stayed true to their style and delivered mostly Progressive Rock and Metal.
 Their penchant to inflict endless rhythmic hypnosis on their listeners for sure knocks a star or two off the rating.
 There are way too many endlessly repeated two and three note sequences in this record.
 I’d call this boring synthesizer work.
 A way to fill the massive void left by over an hour of extended Leprous.

 Keyboards (meaning Einar again) are way too present as well.
 Almost making you forget the good work of their fellow musicians on this disc.
 And whatever happened to the guitars?
 Not very present throughout and this is a pity.
 Some more focus on that could have brought this record a very long way forward to stardom.

-I detect a certain lack of direction in The Congregation too or perhaps a lack of arbitrary discretion when pulling the track list together.
+I also detect a certain lack of direction in The Congregation, too.
+Or perhaps a lack of arbitrary discretion when pulling the track list together.
 For sure, there are too many songs in this list and a certain censorship would have meant better quality.
-This also explains why after a few songs, the record grows flat – like a beer without bubbles – and does not really rebound anymore.
+This also explains why after a few songs, the record grows flat.
+Like a beer without bubbles – and does not really rebound anymore.

 But there is hope.
 The audience threw in their lot and voted this album onto the 10 Most Popular Posts @ RockmusicRaider.
 Very good.